-What recipes should be in it?
+What recipes should be in a low tyramine cookbook?

 But I will tell you how to make it simple for just you with your individual needs.